mwillsey/actix-website/content/docs/getting-started.md

 {{< include-example example="getting-started" section="setup" >}}

-Next, create an `Application` instance and register the request handler with the application's `resource` on a particular *HTTP method* and *path* and after that, the application instance can be used with `HttpServer` to listen for incoming connections.
+Next, create an `App` instance and register the request handler with the application's `resource` on a particular *HTTP method* and *path*.
+After that, the application instance can be used with `HttpServer` to listen for incoming connections.
 The server accepts a function that should return an `HttpHandler` instance.
 For simplicity `server::new` could be used, this function is shortcut for `HttpServer::new`: